 The small business and the large business that develop a mentor-protégé agreement can form a Joint Venture.
 Joint Ventures formed this way would qualify for set-aside contracts that the small business is eligible for, such as service-disabled veteran owned, woman-owned and HUBZone contracts.

-For no-cost assistance with the All Small Mentor-Protégé Program, contact me at firstname.lastname@example.org or (307) 772-7372.
-You can learn more about Joint Ventures and Teaming
+For no-cost assistance with the SBA’s All Small Mentor-Protege Program, contact me at firstname.lastname@example.org or (307) 772-7372 or contact your local Wyoming SBDC Network advisor by clicking here.

 About the Author: Andi Lewis is our PTAC Government Procurement Specialist.
 She has been doing PTAC work for over 6 years and enjoys helping business owners navigate the “bureaucratic quagmire” so that they can register and find government work.
 She has a background working for large Primes within the Department of Defense and is a former Lieutenant in the Naval Reserve.
 When Andi isn’t busy helping small businesses work with the government she enjoys training young horses.